Spin network coherent states for planar gravitational waves. I: Overview

-This constraint follows from the symmetry, not the dynamics (it does not matter whether the electron is moving in a hydrogen atom or in a spherical well); therefore the spin network coherent state must obey the same constraint.
-(The expectation values continue to obey the constraint even when the parameters u and $\vec{p}$ are generalized to parameters $(\tilde{u},\vec{\tilde{p}})$ not lying in the XY plane.)
+The constraint \eq{perpconstraint} follows from the symmetry, not the dynamics; therefore the spin network coherent state must obey the same constraint.
+The expectation value $<\E{x}{A}>$ must be a linear combination of $\hat{n}$ and $\hat{n} \times \hat{D}$.